 - The line may be built but not in operation (reactivation).
-Many of the advantages that might result from an operational history might then not be available. - The previous operation might have been in a different regulatory environment (converting gas to liquid or state to DOT).
+Many of the advantages that might result from an operational history might then not be available. - The previous operation might have been in a different regulatory environment (converting liquids service to natural gas, or state to DOT).
 In this case, a number of specific requirements that might not already have been applicable become newly important. - Less relevant operational changes (e.g. line reversal, increase in throughput, etc.) might have caused the re-design, in which case only minor reconfigurations are needed.